alexeygrigorev/rag-agents-workshop/README.md

 ```

 **Explanation:**

-- Takes search results as input
+- Takes search results
-- Formats each document with its section, question, and answer
+- Formats each document
-- Creates a structured text that the LLM can easily parse
-- Returns a clean, formatted context string
+- Put everything in a prompt

 ## The RAG flow

+We add a call to an LLM and combine everything
-We combine our search and LLM components into a complete RAG pipeline.
+into a complete RAG pipeline:

 ```python
 from openai import OpenAI